Sermon: Race, Gender, and Sexuality In the Beginning

 Man Is a Creature

 First, man is a creature.
 Read v.
 26: “Then God said, ‘Let us make man….'”
 God is the subject in each of the sentences in this passage: God said…God created…God created… he created…God blessed…God said.”
 This is the refrain throughout the entire chapter.
 God is the creator.
 In the beginning, there was nothing.
-Then God made everything.
+Then God created everything.
 Why does that matter?

 It matters because it means that we are creatures, not the creator.
 We are the servants, he is the master.
 We are the clay, he is the potter.